The Most Common Challenges Faced by E-commerce Businesses in 2023

-You have to check whether the seller is selling the genuine product on your platform if you find the common issue, and then you should immediately contact the seller and ask about the product they are selling.
+You have to check whether the seller is selling a genuine product on your platform if you find a common issue, then you should immediately contact the seller and ask about the product they are selling.
 And apart from this, the other problem is a fake review or suspicious review from some users who misguide the purchaser’s mind.

 3. Data Security Breach

 One of the significant threats to eCommerce is a data security breach.
 The majority of the buyers save their card details on the eCommerce apps (Except CVV).
 And therefore, many hackers and fraudsters hack the card details (debit and credit) of the users and exploit them financially.
 During the pandemic COD (cash on delivery) options were closed, and therefore customers did not have other options, and vice versa; they saved their card details which was an easy target for hackers.

 The other thing was that hackers were calling or mailing and asking for sensitive information from their customers.
 However, there were specific measures taken by eCommerce companies still that don’t give you the guarantee of complete data protection.

 This is one of the common problems faced by eCommerce platforms globally; supply issue problems are caused by weather, infrastructure, location, connectivity, roadblocks, and many other factors.

 These problems can cause delay or cancellation of the product; whatever the situation is, the company suffers loss.
 Always remember customers don’t want to listen to the reason for cancellation or delay; therefore, in case of a delay, they cancel the order, which leads to heavy loss because you already paid for the courier service.